 Traditionally the Lithuanian castles were wooden hillforts.
 None of them survived to this day, but many castle hills remain, some dating to the Bronze age.
 5 of them are in Kernavė, the UNESCO-inscribed former capital (Aukštaitija region).
 There is an undergoing project to rebuild a wooden castle in Anykščiai (Aukštaitija).

-The end of the Teutonic crusades in the 15th century permitted the Lithuanian nobility to move from their castles to newly-built opulent manors, the richest of them covering tens of hectares of ground and including many buildings and extensive gardens.
+The end of the Teutonic crusades in the 15th century permitted Lithuanian nobility to move from their castles to newly-built opulent manors.
+The richest ones covered tens of hectares and included many buildings and extensive gardens.
 Poorer nobles lived in wooden manors that differed from peasant homes only in size and architectural details.
-Some of the nobility palaces of 17th-19th centuries are built to look like castles.
+Some of the nobility palaces of 17th-19th centuries are built to resemble medieval castles.
 Three such castles are built near Nemunas west of Kaunas.
 The manors make an important part of the Lithuanian countryside as there are some 800 of them remaining, in different states of repair.
 The era of the manors ended with the land reform of 1923 and was completely struck down in 1944 with the nationalization and mass looting by the Soviet soldiers.
 As many of the manors eventually had a town built around them, see the page on towns of Lithuania to learn more about non-castle type manors.

-The mobile warfare and air force advances in the 20th century made such fortresses obsolete and they were supplanted by compact hidden installations, manned by several soldiers each.
-Such buildings may be found in woods near Vilnius (built by the Poles in 1930s) and elsewhere (built by the Soviets).
-In the forests you may see modest secret bases of Lithaunian anti-Soviet partisans.
+20th-century mobile warfare and air force advances made such fortresses obsolete and they were supplanted by compact hidden installations, manned by several soldiers each.
+Such buildings may be found in woods near Vilnius (built by the Poles in the 1930s) and elsewhere (built by the Soviets).
+In the forests, you may also see modest secret bases of Lithuanian anti-Soviet partisans.
 Arguably the most interesting military installation of the 20th century is the underground Plokštinė Soviet nuclear missile base in Samogitia.

-The favourite day-trip from Vilnius, town of Trakai (pop.
+The favorite day-trip from Vilnius, the town of Trakai (pop.
 5000) is famous for its island castle.

-The former importance of Trakai is evident in the mighty 14th century Trakai Island Castle in Lake Galvė.
-It was reconstructed in years 1929-1987 and currently houses a museum of Lithuanian history.
-Some events such as the Day of the Crafts and Middle Ages or performances of Pilėnai opera are periodically held in the castle courtyards.
+The former importance of Trakai is evident in the mighty 14th century Trakai Island Castle in Lake Galvė (Eastern Europe's only water castle).
+It has been reconstructed in years 1929-1987 and currently houses a museum of Lithuanian history.
+Some events such as Pilėnai opera performance are periodically held in the castle courtyards.

 Only after the Russian Imperial occupation (1795) did Trakai cease to grow and became an ordinary provincial town it is today.
 To cater for the new Russian community a Russian Orthodox church was constructed in 1863.

-From water you may see castle from every possible side.
+From the water, you may see the castle from every possible side.
 On the opposite shore of Lake Galvė you may see the Užutrakis Manor.
-Built by Tiškevičiai family in 1897 the palace has been recently restored and the extensive garden undergoing restoration.
+Built by Tiškevičiai family in 1897 the palace and its formal garden recently restored.
+Many concerts take place there in summer.

 Biržai is in a nice location near Širvėna artificial lake that is spanned by a long pedestrian bridge leading to a manor on the other side.
 The town used to be a terminus both for the Aukštaičiai Road from Kaunas and the narrow gauge railway, a kind of place in the end of Lithuania.
 But despite it being far from main tourist locations the town offers several restaurants and other facilities.

-Soviet nuclear missile base in Plokštinė offers a rare opportunity to enter the shafts where Cold War nuclear missles used to stand ready to be launched any minute.
+Soviet nuclear missile base in Plokštinė (part of Samogitian National Park) offers a rare opportunity to enter the shafts where Cold War nuclear missiles used to stand ready to be launched any minute.

-Fortunately the Soviet Union collapsed and the Plokštinė bunkers remained devoid of weapons of mass destruction and soldiers.
-In fact, these installations were abandoned much earlier because the Western intelligence learned about their existance.
+Fortunately, the Soviet Union collapsed and the Plokštinė bunkers remained devoid of weapons of mass destruction and soldiers.
+In fact, these installations were abandoned much earlier because the Western intelligence learned about their existence.

-Less fortunately the post-abandonment neglect meant that thieves broke into the bunkers to steal metal.
-As a result of their actions the second missile shaft (not visited by tours) no longer has any metal left inside and is flooded by water.
-However the young Lithuanian state was quick to understand the importance of Plokštinė missile base and much of it was saved for future generations.
+Less fortunately, the post-abandonment neglect meant that thieves broke into the bunkers to steal metal.
+As a result of their actions the other 3 missile shafts are damaged or flooded.
+However, the young Lithuanian state was quick to understand the importance of Plokštinė missile base and much of it was saved for future generations.

 It is the easiest to reach the site by car.

-Finally there is the Rennaisance Panemunė castle.
+Finally, there is the Renaissance Panemunė castle.
 Dating to 1604 it now houses a museum and you may climb its mighty towers.
 The castle its being restored, the surrounding park still providing a nice stroll even after heavy damages done by Soviets.

 There are other things to see on the Panemunė road.
 The scenery is nice and the surrounding towns are pretty.
 The towns in the Nemunas valley closer to Kaunas, such as Vilkija, are built on several terraces.